travis-ci/travis-foundation/_posts/2013-12-11-rvm-first-weeks.md

 The major change in RVM 2.0 will be switching from shell script to Ruby.
 This will allow a lot of things, but most importantly that the tool can be splitted into smaller gems and that we can add tests to them.
 Thanks to the modularization and extended testing, RVM 2.0 will not only be just a tool for Ruby -  it will become a tool for managing the whole development environment including other languages, databases, libraries, dependencies….

-Hear more about RVM 2.0:
+Here is my talk about RVM 2 at Rubyshift 2012:

 <object width="560" height="315"><param name="movie" value="//www.youtube.com/v/wN-iIC3S1ZM?hl=en_US&amp;version=3"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="//www.youtube.com/v/wN-iIC3S1ZM?hl=en_US&amp;version=3" type="application/x-shockwave-flash" width="560" height="315" allowscriptaccess="always" allowfullscreen="true"></embed></object>

-My time working on this project is generously sponsored by Paymill through Travis Foundation, but it is not only about funding, they also give me the chance to meet and travel: this week I am visiting the Paymill office in Munich.
-I have spent some time in Munich in the past years and I like the city very much, but personal feelings aside: this will give me a chance to work in a team for a week.
-I hope this will bring new ideas and speed up the development process for RVM 2.0.
+My time working on this project is generously sponsored by PAYMILL through Travis Foundation, but it is not only about funding, they also give me the chance to meet and travel: this week I am visiting the PAYMILL office in Munich.
+This will give me a chance to work in a team for a week, which I hope will bring new ideas and speed up the development process for RVM 2.0.

-Thanks to the time in Munich I will get the chance to visit two Ruby events!
-First, I will be at [Munich Rubyshift](http://www.meetup.com/Munich-Rubyshift-Ruby-User-Group/events/150475432/), the Ruby User Group.
+Thanks to my time in Munich from the 9th to 13th, I will get the chance to visit two Ruby events!
+First, I'll be at [Munich Rubyshift](http://www.meetup.com/Munich-Rubyshift-Ruby-User-Group/events/150475432/), the Ruby User Group.
-Second, I’ll visit the [Winter Hackday with Rails Girls Berlin](http://railsgirlsberlin.de/2013/11/10/winter-hacking-rails-girls-berlin/) on my way back to Poland .
-For both events I have planned to give a short talk about “RVM wrappers: A dive into ruby and gems configuration and what RVM does to help you”.
+Second, on my way back home to [Gorzow](https://maps.google.com/?q=Gorzow&z=7), I'll swing by the [Winter Hackday with Rails Girls Berlin](http://railsgirlsberlin.de/2013/11/10/winter-hacking-rails-girls-berlin/).
+For both events I will give a short talk about “RVM wrappers: A dive into Ruby and gems configuration and what RVM does to help you”.

-I am excited about all the travels and changes, I will meet new friends, visit new places, write new code and it is all for Open Source, so everyone can benefit!
+I am excited about all the travels and changes; I will meet new friends, visit new places, write new code.
+It is all for Open Source, so everyone can benefit!
-Thank you Paymill and Travis Foundation for this chance.
+Thank you PAYMILL and Travis Foundation for this opportunity.

 --